Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Conclusion

 \section{Conclusion}

 In this work, we propose a novel framework termed \textbf{TRIDENT} to address the challenging CZSL task.
 First, we leverage feature adaptive aggregation modules to mitigate the impact of background, and utilize learnable condition masks to capture multi-granularity features for attribute-object disentanglement.
 In addition, we exploit the last hidden states of MLLM to replace ordinary word embeddings, as they can capture complex multimodal semantic information.
-Moreover, we leverage LLM to generate auxiliary attributes and perform attribute smoothing to diminish overconfidence of models in seen compositions, which enables models to generalize to unseen compositions better.
-Extensive experiments have been conducted on three challenging datasets, and the results demonstrate the effectiveness of \textbf{TRIDENT}.
-In the future, we plan to extend our method to harness the powerful capabilities of LLMs, MLLMs, and CLIP to more effectively address the CZSL task.
+Moreover, we leverage LLM to generate auxiliary attributes and perform attribute smoothing to diminish overconfidence of the model in seen compositions, which enables it to generalize to unseen compositions more effectively.
+Extensive experiments conducted on three challenging datasets demonstrate the effectiveness of our method.